aiden9xx/LiveMatch/README.md

 Dependency injection is closely related to two SOLID concepts: dependency inversion, which states that high level modules should not depend on low level modules, both should depend on abstractions; and single responsibility principle, which states that every class or module is responsible for just a single piece of functionality.
 DI supports these goals by decoupling the creation and the usage of an object.
 It allows you to replace dependencies without changing the class that uses them and also reduces the risk of modifying a class because one of its dependencies changed.
-This sample app uses Koin as the dependency injection library.
+This sample app uses Hilt as the dependency injection library.

 ## Coroutines